ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_in_bulk.rst

 After reading the "Before you start coding" section you will hopefully have a reasonable idea of the structure of your modules.

-We've found that writing a list of your proposed module names and a one or two line description of what they will achive and having that reviewed by Ansible is a great way to ensure the modules fit the way people have used Ansible Modules before, and therefore make them easier to use
+We've found that writing a list of your proposed module names and a one or two line description of what they will achieve and having that reviewed by Ansible is a great way to ensure the modules fit the way people have used Ansible Modules before, and therefore make them easier to use.

 FIXME: How do we want to know the above, will everyone had a named contact at Ansible, what about if it's the community, rather than a vendor?